TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

     content,
     (sparse_vector <#> (SELECT qv FROM query_vector)) * -1 as bm25_score
 FROM documents
-WHERE sparse_vector IS NOT NULL  -- Ensure we only search valid vectors ORDER BY sparse_vector <#> (SELECT qv FROM query_vector) LIMIT 4;
+WHERE sparse_vector IS NOT NULL
+ORDER BY sparse_vector <#> (SELECT qv FROM query_vector)
+LIMIT 4;
 ```